weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Married women do it for their husbands."

 "Sylvia doesn't do it for Brian.
 He wouldn't dream of asking her.
 Besides, that's different.
-And, anyway, we're <span id="calibre_link-208" page-number="153" page-name="Page:There Is Confusion.djvu/159" page-index="159"
+And, anyway, we're not married yet.
-page-quality="3" title="Page:There_Is_Confusion.djvu/159"></span>not
-married yet.
 Nor likely to be, if we don't get along any better than this.
 Whatever's come over you, Peter?"